Solo-Laboratories/error-service/README.md

 # Error Service
-Custom Error webpages for Sololab's cluster
+Custom Error webpages for a Kubernete's cluster